-Home to close to 23 million people, Beijing is a massive concrete jungle and expats may take time to adjust to life there.
-They're sure to have many questions before they move and here are answers to some of the most common questions expats have about life in Beijing.
+Home to over 20 million people, Beijing is a massive concrete jungle and expats may take time to adjust to life here.
+They're sure to have many questions before they move.
+Here are answers to some of the most common questions expats have about life in Beijing.

 How bad is the pollution in Beijing?

-Expats will find that the air is cleaner farther from the city centre, and running an air purifier at night or exercising are good ways to counter any ill effects.
+Expats will find that the air is cleaner further from the city centre, and running an air purifier at night and exercising are good ways to counter any ill effects.

 Will the communist government in Beijing affect me?

 Not really.
-For most foreigners living in Beijing, the communist government means a bit more red tape to deal with.
-Certain Internet sites may be blocked and certain books and films banned, which can be frustrating, but the government is unlikely to feel repressive to non-citizens.
+For most foreigners living in Beijing, the communist government just means a bit more red tape to deal with.
+Certain internet sites may be blocked and certain books and films banned, which can be frustrating, but the government is unlikely to feel repressive to non-citizens.
 The culture is every bit as consumer-oriented as the West.
 Still, its important to be aware of the political situation as well as the sensitivities of openly discussing it.
 We also recommend that expats download VPN software to access blocked websites in China.